tshak/knoperator-v1beta1-ssa-repro/README.md

 This contains a repro of https://github.com/knative/operator/issues/1184 when upgrading the Knative Operator to `v1.6.1` that was found when debugging https://github.com/knative/operator/issues/1131.
-This issue seems related.
-The end result is that it blocks the user from applying a knative CR using [Server-Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) after upgrading to the Knative Opererator `v1.6.1`.
+This issue prevents applying a knative CR using [Server-Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) after upgrading to the Knative Opererator `v1.6.1`.
-This repo contains [a script](./repro.sh) which repor's the issue.
-The issue seems to be related to converting from `operator.knative.dev/v1alpha1` to `operator.knative.dev/v1beta1`.
+This repo contains [a script](./repro.sh) which repro's the issue.
 You may wish to adjust the script to test different combinations of Operator versions and CR versions.

 Automated repro steps:
 1) Create a clean cluster (never had knative installed) e.g. with Kind or Minikube